 One of the advantages of this spread is that if the first two cards don’t resonate with the situation you asked about, then you know the cards are giving you the finger about doing a yes/no reading.

 You can use either of the techniques mentioned above for this.
 In other words, if you go with the first technique, an upright card would be a yes and a reversal would be a no. If you go with the second technique, you will need to tune in to the energy of the card and see how that energy meets the energy of the question.
 (Or you can use this quick-reference guide)

 I prefer the latter method by far.
 And yes, it takes a while to master but is by far more reliable than simply going by reversals – especially for the 1 card draw.

 Some cards, like the ones I chose to illustrate yes/no answers from the Tarot in the image above, are quite self-evident.
 Others take a bit more work and are more dependent on the context/energy of the question… Have fun experimenting!

-Aces and 10’s: This methods requires a well shuffled deck.
+This method requires a well-shuffled deck.
 You simply pull cards off the top until you get either an Ace (yes) or a 10 (no).
 Only use the first 22 cards.
 If no answer has been given after you’ve drawn the first 22, the Tarot isn’t prepared to tell you.